CDR Policies

 4. Select one or more regions to monitor.

-5. Add another scope if you want the policy to apply to more than one provider, account, or region combination.
+5. Add another scope if you want the policy to apply to more than one account, or region combination.

 Step 3: Configure actions and notifications